 Children under 12 who are less than 5 feet tall and are non-swimmers or have limited swimming ability (use flotation devices) MUST be supervised within 5 yards by an adult who is in the water.

 3 years of age or younger

-- Child must wear plastic pants with snug fitting legs swim diaper.
+- Children must wear plastic pants with snug fitting legs swim diaper.

 - If feces are found, exit pool immediately and inform the lifeguard/instructor.

-- Lifeguard will notify the Assistant Director of Aquatics.
+- The lifeguard will notify the Assistant Director of Aquatics.
 If not available and there has been no leakage then complete an incident report.
 If leakage is observed in the water, follow the policy regarding chlorinating for such incidences.